JefferyYC/College-Simulator/README.md

 - Added all the base and boosted actions.
 Boosted actions unlock everytime base actions performed 5 times.
 After boosted action is unlocked, counter resets.
   Boosted action removed from task panel the next round.
 - TODO: Unique Actions.
 Endings.
 1 time per round lock for boosted and unique actions.

+2021/11/29: By Jeffery
+- Added unique action cards (not code yet).
+Implented self destroy after click for boost and unique actions (so player can only click it once and it removes itself)
+- TODO: Unique Actions Code.
+Endings.